Rep. Alton Waldon

 Waldon is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1986.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 - H.R.
 5742 (99th): A bill to provide for just and reasonable maximum lawful prices for …